 Select a topic below to learn about specific issues, or scroll to keep reading

 Our Center is located in the midst of a region that is still dominated by proponents of mining, logging, grazing, development, and aggressive use of resources.
-CSERC is often the only voice for nature speaking up locally at hearings and meeting.
-We also are often the only conservation organization that actively monitors the full range of logging, mining, grazing, development, and water projects in the local area.
+CSERC is often the only voice for nature speaking up at local hearings and meetings.
+We also are often the only environmental organization that actively monitors the full range of logging, mining, grazing, development, and water projects in the local area.

 Without CSERC, the vast majority of threats to nature in this spectacular region would go unchallenged.
-Many harmful projects would not be altered or blocked by CSERC's science-based testimony and fieldwork.
-Many precious values would be diminished or lost.
-CSERC is your hands at work protecting nature in the Central Sierra and Northern Yosemite region!
+Harmful development projects would not be altered or mitigated without CSERC's science-based testimony and fieldwork.
+Many precious environmental resources in the region would be diminished or lost.
+We are your hands at work, protecting nature in the Central Sierra and Northern Yosemite region!

 Making a difference for nature in the Northern Yosemite region since 1990